 I first learned to weave when I was 10, fascinated by the play of light on crossed threads.
+My experimental school let me set up a loom and weave a rainbow of color, pattern and texture.
 Every textile, from simple structures to complex weaves, carries a kind of coded relationship between time and space.
 It’s a language of tactile memory connected by hidden structure, and deeply embedded in human experience.

 Areas of research include visual culture, textile technology, design history, art history, fashion history, and sustainable design.
 Especially interested in projects where these topics converge.